-Compostable is a women-owned, bipoc-owned company whose mission is to close the loop in our food systems by turning former waste into future nutrients, by encouraging environmental justice, and by providing transparency around food systems in los angeles.
+Compostable is a women-owned, bipoc-owned company whose mission is to close the loop in our food systems by transforming former 'waste' into future nutrients, by encouraging environmental justice, and by providing transparency around food systems in los angeles.

 We see Compostable affording people the opportunity to reduce their food waste despite any personal obstacles they may face, such as limited space, busy schedules, or personal discomfort.